Donna Brazile, the DNC, and Democratizing the Democrats

 How will the party raise money?
 Sanders raised nearly a quarter of a billion dollars in small donations.
 That’s the small-“d” democratic future, not a bloated party machinery dependent on big-money donors.

-Focus on all races, not just the presidency.
 While the latest arguments concern presidential primaries, the DNC is also tasked with supporting local and state candidates.
 The party’s record there is downright dismal.
 Two-thirds of state houses and governorships are in Republican hands.
 That hasn’t just harmed these states.
 It has also allowed the GOP to engage in gerrymandering and engage in voter suppression that has changed the outcome of congressional (and very possibly presidential) races.
 The party’s entire apparatus, from fundraising to communications to campaign support, needs to focus more on these crucial down-ballot races.

 Although Clinton’s fundraising arrangement nominally helped state committees, only about 1 percent of the funds raised actually went to the states.
 That may not be illegal, but with state Democrats in such bad shape, it’s criminal.

-End secret deals and promote transparency.
 Democrats should never enter into secret agreements about the party’s governance or management.
 The party needs transparency if it is going to survive.

 The arguments taking place today would not have happened if the party’s operations were better understood.
 As Brazile has pointed out, even party officials like her didn’t know about them.
 Dems don’t have to disclose each and every decision, agreement, or plan.
 But much greater transparency is needed, both internally (as the Brazile story affirms) and externally.

-Build bench strength.
 If the Democratic Party seems overly Clinton-oriented, that’s not just a function of money or influence.
 The Clintons spent decades training and grooming operatives in every corner of the political process.
 No wonder it’s a Clinton-friendly party.

 Granted, nurturing new talent is easier when you can raise large sums of money in a single evening.
 But the Democratic Party will need new generations of capable staffers to sustain it.
 Who will build that deep bench?
 The party should be exploring ways to recruit and build its professional ranks going forward.